ucpu/qasmint/README.md

 Tracing runs the program as usual and simultaneously logs selected actions into separate file.

-> _Warning:_ Tracing may slow the program significantly due to extensive file operations and is therefore discouraged unless needed.
+> _Warning:_ Tracing may slow the program significantly and is therefore discouraged unless needed.

 Both profiling and tracing can additionally be controlled from the program.
 Special instructions can temporarily enable or disable tracing or profiling.